Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/reverse_cipher.md

 Ah, we've got an 64-bit ELF binary and a text-file with a scrambled flag.

-Next, lets decompile the file in [Ghidra](https://ghidra-sre.org/) and study the code.
+Next, let's decompile the file in [Ghidra](https://ghidra-sre.org/) and study the code.
 Import the file in Ghidra and analyze it with the default settings.
 Double-click on the `main` function to show the decompiled version of it.
 ```C